Research at RUB is characterised by interdisciplinary collaboration and networking.

 By helping its researchers find funding, RUB has contributed to an increase of the number of ERC projects (European Research Council) to eleven ERC Grants in total.

-Numerous successful joint research projects – including eleven Collaborative Research Centres, eight research groups and five DFG Research Training Groups – raise the research profile.
+Numerous successful joint research projects – including twelve Collaborative Research Centres, eight research groups and five DFG Research Training Groups – raise the research profile.

 RUB is deeply committed to supporting early career researchers.
 The aim is to give them a platform where they can develop their skills and carry out independent research early in their career.
 The university offers the best possible assistance in this regard.
 With a Research School open to all PhD students, with numerous Research Training Groups, with currently 15 junior research groups, with the tenure-track programme, the new open-field programme and RUB Career Track, the university provides attractive career perspectives for talents at all career stages.